rurban/smhasher/parallel_hashmap/README.md

 - phmap::parallel_node_hash_set
 - phmap::parallel_node_hash_map

+The header `parallel_hashmap/btree.h` provides the implementation for the following btree-based ordered containers:
+- phmap::btree_set
+- phmap::btree_map
+- phmap::btree_multiset
+- phmap::btree_multimap

+The btree containers are direct ports from Abseil, and should behave exactly the same as the Abseil ones, modulo small differences (such as supporting std::string_view instead of absl::string_view, and being forward declarable).

+When btrees are mutated, values stored within can be moved in memory.
+This means that pointers or iterators to values stored in btree containers can be invalidated when that btree is modified.
+This is a significant difference with `std::map` and `std::set`, as the std containers do offer a guarantee of pointer stability.
+The same is true for the 'flat' hash maps and sets.

 The full types with template parameters can be found in the [parallel_hashmap/phmap_fwd_decl.h](https://raw.githubusercontent.com/greg7mdp/parallel-hashmap/master/parallel_hashmap/phmap_fwd_decl.h) header, which is useful for forward declaring the Parallel Hashmaps when necessary.

-**Key decision points:**
+**Key decision points for hash containers:**

-- The `flat` hash maps may move the keys and values in memory.
+- The `flat` hash maps will move the keys and values in memory.
 So if you keep a pointer to something inside a `flat` hash map, this pointer may become invalid when the map is mutated.
 The `node` hash maps don't, and should be used instead if this is a problem.

-- The `flat` hash maps will use less memory, and usually be faster than the `node` hash maps, so use them if you can.
-A possible exception is when the values inserted in the hash map are large (say more than 100 bytes [*needs testing*]).
+- The `flat` hash maps will use less memory, and usually be faster than the `node` hash maps, so use them if you can. the exception is when the values inserted in the hash map are large (say more than 100 bytes [*needs testing*]) and costly to move.

 - The `parallel` hash maps are preferred when you have a few hash maps that will store a very large number of values.
 The `non-parallel` hash maps are preferred if you have a large number of hash maps, each storing a relatively small number of values.

 - The benefits of the `parallel` hash maps are:
    a. reduced peak memory usage (when resizing), and
    b. multithreading support (and inherent internal parallelism)

+**Key decision points for btree containers:**

+Btree containers are ordered containers, which can be used as alternatives to `std::map` and `std::set`.
+They store multiple values in each tree node, and are therefore more cache friendly and use significantly less memory.

+Btree containers will usually be preferable to the default red-black trees of the STL, except when:
+- pointer stability or iterator stability is required
+- the value_type is large and expensive to move

+When an ordering is not needed, a hash container is typically a better choice than a btree one.

 ## Changes to Abseil's hashmaps